Nick Blakey: AFL career

 On 5 June 2023, Blakey became the first player contracted until the 2030s with a seven year contract extension handed to him by the Sydney Swans.

+On 19 August 2026, Blakey was one of five Sydney players suspended by the club for the remainder of the 2026 AFL season after an incident inside a hotel room in Melbourne.
+A report of sexual assault was made by a woman who was in the hotel room, although it has not been suggested in media reports that any of the players are being accused of sexual assault.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of round 22, 2026.